 "I want to be on that conference committee," Ayer said, referring to the six-member panel of lawmakers who work out the differences between the House and Senate bills after they have cleared both chambers.

 But there could more machinations before it gets to that stage: Senate rules allow a motion for reconsideration on Thursday.
 If one of the yes votes that produced a 15-15 tie and triggered Lt.
 Gov. Phil Scott’s tie-breaking vote in favor of the amendment were to change, Scott’s vote would be canceled and the amendment would fail 16-14.
-In that case, the underlying bill would be revived.

 The underlying bill contained a series of safeguards: A dying patient requesting lethal medication had to make the request three times, one of them in writing; two doctors had to agree on a prognosis of less than six months to live; and the patient had to be mentally competent.